What’s On

 Sunday – Closed

-Join Dona for a tour of our keyboard galleries and learn all about our early keyboard collections!
+Join Dona to learn all about our early keyboard collection.

 Concerts at St Cecilia’s Hall